-Tuesday is World Mental Health Day, a day dedicated to raising awareness of mental health issues.
+World Mental Health Day, observed annually on Oct.
+10, is a day dedicated to raising awareness of mental health issues.

 According to The World Health Organization, the day “provides an opportunity for all stakeholders working on mental health issues to talk about their work, and what more needs to be done to make mental health care a reality for people worldwide.”

 Of those issues, attention-deficit/hyperactivity disorder (ADHD) is one of the most commonly seen in children.

 It is estimated that 5 percent of children suffer from the disorder, which is often first identified when the child disrupts classrooms or fails classwork.

 Here is a look at the disorder, who has it and what can be done.

 According to the American Psychological Association, ADHD is a “lifelong, persistent pattern of inattention and/or hyperactivity-impulsivity that interferes with functioning or development across time and settings.”

 ADHD affects children, teens, and adults.
 It is more common in boys than in girls.